MODx Installation FAQ

 • Be sure to use "localhost" as the database server name.
 It's almost always correct.

-• If MODx has trouble creating the database, you may have to do it yourself.
+• If MODX has trouble creating the database, you may have to do it yourself.
 Make sure to create a user and give the user full rights to the database.
-That user's username and password are what you need for the database connection form during the MODx install — not your MODx username and password.
+That user's username and password are what you need for the database connection form during the MODX install — not your MODX username and password.

 • Some hosts add a prefix to the database name and/or database username so the names you entered when you created the DB/User may not be the real ones.